Jayden-Nyamiaka/Intro-to-Software-Design/README.md

 # Intro-to-Software-Design
 An Introduction to Software Design.
 Includes a Physics Engine and a Game.

-Resources for the labs, projects, and assessments can be found at the following links
+Resources for the labs, projects, and assessments can be found at the following link
 - [Course Website](https://sof.tware.design/22sp)

 ## Grade Received: A+